NebulousLabs/Sia/doc/api/Host.md

 // minimum because the host may automatically adjust the price upwards
 // in times of high demand.
 //
-// The price is in hastings..
+// The unit is hastings..
 mincontractprice types.Currency (string) // Optional

 // The minimum price that the host will demand from a renter when the
 // renter is downloading data.
 If the host is saturated, the host may
 // increase the price from the minimum.
 //
-// The price is in hastings per byte. mindownloadbandwidthprice types.Currency (string) // Optional
+// The unit is hastings per byte. mindownloadbandwidthprice types.Currency (string) // Optional

 // The minimum price that the host will demand when storing data for
 // extended periods of time.
 If the host is low on space, the price of
 // storage may be set higher than the minimum.
 //
-// The price is in hastings per byte per block. minstorageprice types.Currency (string) // Optional
+// The unit is hastings per byte per block. minstorageprice types.Currency (string) // Optional

 // The minimum price that the host will demand from a renter when the
 // renter is uploading data.
 If the host is saturated, the host may
 // increase the price from the minimum.
 //
-// The price is in hastings per byte. minuploadbandwidthprice types.Currency (string) // Optional
+// The unit is hastings per byte. minuploadbandwidthprice types.Currency (string) // Optional
 ```